elvirakinzhaeva/elvirakinzhaeva.github.io/README.md

 # elvirakinzhaeva.github.io
-Welcome to My Personal Portfolio Hello!
+Welcome to My Personal Portfolio !
 I am Elvira Kinzhaeva, a Master's student at the Graduate School of International Media, Communication, and Tourism Studies at Hokkaido University